-First stop would be your child's classroom teacher, through a system of reviewing classroom data, progress over time, SIT (Student Intervention Team) meetings.
+The first stop is your child’s classroom teacher, through a system of reviewing classroom data, progress over time, SIT (Student Intervention Team) meetings.
 At Adams, we have a system to follow if teachers, other staff or families have concerns about a students struggling in academic or social areas.
 We always recommend a family/ teacher conference initially.
 Depending on what is occurring for the child, there are a variety of interventions to put in place (e.g. making accommodations, such as moving seats, extra practice, individual teacher instructions, etc.; tutor support in class or pull out; work with the school counselor, etc.).

 This year we have a team that looks over the data of all students struggling in a variety of areas.

-Next step depending on the severity of the need would be to meet with the family/ teacher and administrator OR a full SIT (Student Intervention Team).
+The next step, depending on the severity of the need, is to meet with the family/ teacher and administrator OR a full SIT (Student Intervention Team).

-How does your work interface with the self-contained special education classrooms at Adams (wait for a newsletter topic on this program sometime in the future!)?
+How does your work interface with the self-contained special education classroom at Adams?

-We work closely with the amazing teachers in the self-contained classrooms (Tom Baisden and Lauren Willems).
+We work closely with the amazing teacher in the self-contained classroom, Sharon Safarik.
 We support each other’s students in classrooms, recess and lunch.
 We may work with each other’s students in academic or social groups depending on the level of need of the student.